Golden generation: Belgium (2014–2022)

+At the 2018 FIFA World Cup, Belgium performed excellently, earning themselves a third-place finish.
+Captain Hazard won the Silver Ball as the second best player of the tournament behind Luka Modrić whereas goalkeeper Courtois was awarded the Golden Glove for his performance during the tournament.

-Numerous sports commentators mark Belgium's elimination from the 2022 FIFA World Cup as the end of Belgium's golden generation.
-Kevin De Bruyne stated of Belgium's chance to win the 2022 World Cup: “No chance, we’re too old.”
-Eden Hazard stated that "To be fair I think we had a better chance to win four years ago [in 2018]”.
-Kevin De Bruyne echoed these sentiments, stating “I think our chance was 2018.
+Numerous sports commentators marked Belgium's elimination from the group stage of the 2022 FIFA World Cup as the end of Belgium's golden generation.
+Ahead of that tournament, midfielder De Bruyne had responded with “No chance, we're too old” to a question about Belgium's chances of winning the World Cup.
+Similarly, Hazard stated that they had "a better chance to win four years ago."
+De Bruyne echoed these sentiments, stating “I think our chance was 2018.
 We have a good team, but it is aging.”
-Of the 26 players on the 2022 squad, 11 were at least 30 years old during the 2022 World Cup, including Eden Hazard, Kevin De Bruyne, Dries Mertens, Thomas Meunier, Toby Alderweireld, and Thibaut Courtois.
-Coach Roberto Martínez resigned following the match after six years with the team.
+Of the 26 players on the 2022 squad, 11 were at least 30 years old during the 2022 World Cup.
+Coach Roberto Martínez resigned following Belgium's elimination after six years with the team.

+Croatia (1996–1999)

+Croatia's first golden football generation was the team from the late 1990s, which in their first ever major international competition at the 1996 EURO played the quarter-finals against Germany and won the bronze medal at the 1998 FIFA World Cup which was also their first ever World Cup appereance.
+This generation is remembered for key players like Davor Šuker, Zvonimir Boban, Robert Prosinečki, and Robert Jarni.
+The team's success, including Šuker winning the Golden Boot, earned them a third-place FIFA ranking in January 1999 marking the fastest ascension in FIFA ranking history and established them as a major force in international football.

-Croatia (2012–2022)
+Croatia (2017–2024)

 The Croatia national football team of the late 2010s was thought of as the "Second Coming of the Golden Generation"; in reference to the Golden Generation of Croatia from the late 1990s who won the bronze medal in at the 1998 FIFA World Cup, Croatia's debut at the World Cup.
 The team, under the leadership of captain Luka Modrić and the style of play by key players such as Mario Mandžukić, Ivan Rakitić, Ivan Perišić, Vedran Ćorluka and Mateo Kovačić reached the 2018 FIFA World Cup final, losing to France 4–2.
 The squad were praised for their performance at the World Cup.
-The team made it to the semi-finals of the 2022 FIFA World Cup.
+The team made it to the semi-finals of the 2022 FIFA World Cup before losing 3–0 to Argentina in the semi finals and then subsequently winning 2–1 against Morocco in the 3rd place playoff.
+The team made it to the final of the 2023 UEFA Nations League, but ultimately lost to Spain 5–4 on penalties after Lovro Majer and Bruno Petkovic missed their penalties during the shootout.